Mor-uto/SimpleStringEncrypter/README.md

-# StringObfuscator
+# SimpleStringEncrypter
-a simple non-bytecode string obfuscator
+A simple string encrypter